 How to generate the load data

-The dbgen2 utility generates input data to (a) load the initial data warehouse and (b) “refresh” the data warehouse for the data maintenance workload.
+The dsdgen utility generates input data to (a) load the initial data warehouse and (b) “refresh” the data warehouse for the data maintenance workload.
 This section describes how to generate the load data.

-Run “dbgen2 –h” for the help info.
+Run “dsdgen –h” for the help info.
 Note that many of the options are “advanced” and usually not needed.

 Example to generate the load data files for a 100GB in the /tmp directory:

-dbgen2 –scale 100 –dir /tmp
+dsdgen –scale 100 –dir /tmp

-The official scale factors are 100GB, 300GB, 1TB, 3TB, 10TB, 30TB and 100TB.
+The official scale factors are 1TB, 3TB, 10TB, 30TB and 100TB.